GiacoAndCo/gcml/content/about.md

 📍 Siena

 I'm **Davide**, sometimes "jack", mostly "giaco".
-I spend my days doing what I love: building and destroying things, mostly in the cloud.
+I spend my days doing what I love: building and destroying things, often in the cloud.

 Most of my billed time is currently spent at [Datatellers], where I'm the *solution architect*.
-My focus is on the research & planning of our products, ranging from data platforms to autonomous robots.
+My main focus is planning our products, ranging from data platforms to autonomous robots.
+Currently I'm spending my energies in R&D for agritech and healthtech projects, leading teams at the Siena Artificial Intelligence hub ([SAIhub])

 I'm a huge unix nerd, and I design & build my own keyboards.